nburrus/tuxpaint/docs/en/README.txt

     appear.
 Type text and it will show up on the screen.
 (You can change the font, color, and styling while entering the text, before it is applied to the canvas.)

+    ⚙ See the "Extending Tux Paint" documentation for information on where Tux Paint searches for fonts.

     Press [Enter] or [Return] and the text will be drawn onto the picture and the cursor will move down one line.